-The Enterprise Admin Directory, which is installed with each instance of ArcGIS Enterprise on Kubernetes, is a simple HTML interface that allows you to interact with the resources and operations exposed by the Admin API.
+The ArcGIS Enterprise Admin API Directory, which is installed with each instance of ArcGIS Enterprise on Kubernetes, is a simple HTML interface that allows you to interact with the resources and operations exposed by the Admin API.

-The ArcGIS Enterprise Admin REST API allows you to perform administrative tasks through resource and operation endpoints.
+ArcGIS Enterprise Admin API allows you to perform administrative tasks through resource and operation endpoints.
 Resources are entities within your deployment that hold some information and have a well-defined state.
 Operations act on these resources and update their information or state.
 The resources and operations in the Admin API are hierarchical, with each endpoint having a unique universal resource locator (URL).